Photo credit: Phil Summers

 Technically speaking, it was a “photosensing video game control system”, boasting the same optical electronics as the NES Zapper.
 This means that it only functions properly with a cathode-ray tube (CRT) television and not an LCD, or even the more modern OLED screens.
 Games can send six distinct commands to R.O.B. by flashing the screen.
 Speaking of games, only two officially licensed games were published for R.O.B.: Gyromite and Stack-Up.

-• 2 game cartridge slots.
-Compatible with Original NES and SNES games
+- 2 GAME SLOT: Includes 2 built-in cartridge slots that are compatible with Original NES and Original SNES games